 The School Food Standards states: Water should be the default drink for every child.
 The more it is offered, the more readily they will accept it.
 Sugary or sweetened drinks often have no nutritional value, contribute to weight gain, and can cause tooth decay.
-Free, fresh drinking water is available at all times.
+Cooled water is freely available throughout the school day to all members of the school community.
 Milk is available for children at least once a day in addition to before and after school clubs.